Aim of this information

 What happens once I have sent my representations?

 Once the DBS receives your representations, the information provided is assessed alongside the other information they hold about you.
 They may then seek additional information such as police reports etc. Any information that is used to make a decision about including you in a barred list will be disclosed to you so you may make comments before they make a final decision about your case.
 Upon receipt of your representations, the case is reassessed and a final decision will be made, and you will be sent further written notification of this.

 What if I do not make any representations?

-If you are cautioned or convicted of an autobar offence (with the right to make representation) and you chose not to, then by law the DBS has no discretion and must include you in one or both lists, after the 8 week representation period has ended.
+If you are cautioned or convicted of an autobar offence (with the right to make representations) and you chose not to, then by law the DBS has no discretion and must include you in one or both lists, after the 8 week representations period has ended.
 The list you are placed on will depend on the circumstances of your offence.

 There are three powers under which the DBS may grant permission for your inclusion in one or both barred lists to be reviewed.